SharafutdinovDenis/study_projects_ds/README.md

-# Study Data Scince Projects
+# Study Data Science Projects
 Here's a few mini-projects for representation my skills and knowledges in different realms of Data Science:
 - Data Cleaning
 - Data Exploring